Michael Cecil, 8th Marquess of Exeter: Life and career

 In January 1988, Cecil's father died following a short illness.
 As a result, Cecil inherited his titles and estate, becoming the 8th Marquess of Exeter, which entitled him to a seat in the House of Lords from 26 April 1989 to 11 November 1999, when the House of Lords Act 1999 was passed, excluding all but ninety-two hereditary peers.
 He made his maiden speech in the House of Lords on 16 May 1990.
 Before the act was passed, Cecil would travel to England once or twice a year to sit in the House.
 Due to his infrequent presence, he did not vote in the House, but stated that he had "some wisdom to contribute", and that he was "listed as having things to say on environmental matters".

 Cecil also inherited the leadership of the Emissaries of Divine Light.
-Unlike his father, which had promoted "placing spiritual authority in himself", Cecil decreased the hierarchy within the community and pushed democracy to its members.
-Beginning in 1993, the Emissaries's leadership switched from a single leader to a international committee of elected trustees.
+Unlike his father, who had promoted "placing spiritual authority in himself", Cecil decreased the hierarchy within the community and pushed democracy to its members.
+Beginning in 1993, the Emissaries's leadership switched from a single leader to an international committee of elected trustees.
 He also largely dismantled the communal system of living within the organisation.
 Members of the commune credited Cecil with dismantling some hierarchy within the Emissaries of Divine Light, they viewed him as a "reluctant head" and believed that he was not fit for leadership.
 Cecil resigned as leader and left the commune around 1996.

 In 1995, citing differences over "corporate direction", Cecil and his half-sister, Marina Castonguay, agreed to split Bridge Creek Companies, the family business, between the two of them and their respective families.
 Lilian Cecil, the widow of Cecil's father, divided her interests between the new companies.
 According to the split, Cecil retained approximately 3000 acres of Bridge Creek Ranch while Castonguay received the remaining 8000 acres.
 Castonguay proceeded to rename her section of the ranch to 100 Mile Ranch.
 Cecil also held a minority share of Red Coach Inn and several residential lots, while Castonguay received residentially zoned land on 99 Mile Hill and near the local cemetery.
 Cecil was given the majority of industrial lots on Exeter Road, while Castonguay received some of the lots on the road.
 Cecil named his company Exeter Lake Holdings, Ltd., and Castonguay named her company 100 Mile Ranch Holdings, Ltd.

 After leaving the Emissaries of Divine Light, Cecil proceeded to move to Oregon, where he and his wife co-ran The Ashland Institute in the city of Ashland.
 In December 2022, Cecil sold Bridge Creek Ranch to the province of British Columbia as part of a treaty process with the province and the Canim Lake Band.
 As of 2025, he lived in Victoria, British Columbia, with his wife.